Last Updated on February 14, 2025

 - Oruro

-From these, other cities go up to 10% in prices, having a cost of living 10% more expensive, these other cities are:
+Following these, other cities have prices up to 10% higher, *resulting in a cost of living 10% more expensive*.
+These cities include:

 - Cochabamba